Published: 10 October 2020. Last update: 22 Mar 2021.

-Having secured the Sembawang–Yishun Bus Package along with a further extension of the Bulim Bus Package in a combined bid, the next 11 months will be interesting times for Tower Transit as it gears up to take over SMRT’s bus operations in Woodlands, Sembawang and Yishun.
+Having secured the Sembawang–Yishun Bus Package along with a further extension of the Bulim Bus Package in a combined bid, the months leading up to September 2021 will be interesting times for Tower Transit as it gears up to take over SMRT’s bus operations in Woodlands, Sembawang and Yishun.

-This article will address some things to expect ahead of the handover, and potential developments over the next 11 months.
+This article will address some things to expect ahead of the handover, and potential developments over the months leading up to both transition dates.

 Tower Transit in 2021: At a glance

 |Contract Title||PT217: Bus Contracting – Bulim and Sembawang-Yishun Bus Packages

 |Bus Package||Bulim Bus Package (Contract PT217B)||Sembawang–Yishun Bus Package (Contract PT217A)|